vireshas/newrelic_sms_alert/README.md

     With runscope.com, you can quickly expose a localservice to public.

     Google about creating webhook channels in newrelic.
 Create a channel for webhook and
-    when you create a new alert policy add this webhook as a alert channel.
+    go to an alert policy(should be found in tools>alert policy) add this webhook as an alert channel.
+    Now whenever an alert is raised from this alert policy, a SMS will be sent to the corresponding users
+    in user channels.
+A SMS is also sent to the default person that you have configured in settings.

     Any change in settings.py file can be quickly consumed by the app without restarting by sending it
     a USR1 signal.
 Ex: ps aux | grep webhook #note down the pid and then run this command,